akuklev/Literate_Kotlin/structured-ownership.md

 To spare indentation, we can also introduce notation similar to `using` in C# object L : Logger = bar(args)
 ... // the rest of the scope is turned into a callback

+to use it, we need a new kind of functions akin to suspend functions:

+object fun bar(args) : Logger {... return object : Logger {…}}
 ```

 Note that with this approach it is not possible to store singleton references inside collections (or, in fact, any containers).
 This is not a shortcomming, but a feature: in those cases we'll have to use managed references provided by object existence scopes such as `CoroutineScope`s for `Job`s, Rustacean lifetimes for variables, and ultimately also filesystems for files, databases for tables etc.